jackyzha0/quartz/content/notes/movie-list.md

 - the last picture show
 - the deer hunter
 - the exocist
-- indiana jones and the temple
+- indiana jones and the temple of doom

+horror
+- halloween
+- the thing
+- the texas chainsaw massacre
+- the evil dead
+- a nightmare on elm street

 australian
 - walkabout